ncastrillo/pdsnd_github/README.md

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.
+My inspiration has been the udacity course: https://classroom.udacity.com/nanodegrees/nd104/parts/cd0419